Chumba Review

 Review summary

 Chumba is a sweepstakes casino reviewed with community vote data and evidence-labeled editorial notes.
-Across 914 community votes (4.6/5), the editorial verdict is Recommended, and listed payout timing is Prizeout gift cards: 24h, Chumba Prepaid Mastercard: near-instant, Skrill: 1-5 business days, Trustly ACH: 5-10 business days.
-It is restricted in 14 US states.
+Across 918 community votes (high confidence, 4.6/5), the editorial verdict is Recommended, and listed payout timing is 5-10 business days (Bank Transfer).
+Skrill faster.
+Gift Cards same day to 24 hours after KYC.
+It is restricted in 17 US states.
 Strength: 14-year operating tenure (since 2012), longest-running US sweepstakes brand.

 Chumba score breakdown